In what cases can a child be considered a dependent for the HAR?

 Between 16 and 25 years

 From the age of 16, the dependent child may work.
 Thus, the condition relating to the remuneration of the child must be the subject of great attention on your part.
-Any change in the composition of your household must be reported to your CAFC or CMSA.
+Any change in the composition of your household must be reported to your CFS or CMSA.
 In the absence of a declaration, you must repay an overpayment.

-- It opens straight to family benefits
+- It opens straight family benefits

 The dependent child may be recognized or not, adopted or entrusted for adoption, ward of the Nation or taken in.

-It all depends if the dependent child enters the labor force or is a student, and if his or her remuneration is less than or greater than €1,117.26.
+It all depends if the dependent child enters the labor force or is a student, and if his remuneration is less than or greater than €1,144.21.

-If the child continues his studies
+If the child continues his or her studies

-The salaries received by the student are assessed over an average of 6 months (from 1er october to march 31 and from 1er April to September 30).
+The salaries received by the student are assessed over an average of 6 months (from 1er October to March 31 and from 1er April to September 30).

 The total remuneration over a half-year is then divided by 6.

-- If this average does not exceed €1,117.26 (55% of Smic: titleContent), the young child remains dependent for the 6 months concerned.
+- If this average does not exceed €1,144.21 (55% from Smic: titleContent), the young child remains dependent for the 6 months concerned.

 The minimum wage taken into account depends on the period concerned: